-The Junes department store is not particularly popular for running smaller stores out of business, and their theme song seems to be brainwashing Nanako.
-Especially considering four of the first five victims are kids set to inherit small family-owned businesses in Inaba.
-It's easy to start suspecting Junes is behind the plot somehow, or even to suspect Yosuke because of this.
+The Junes department store is not particularly popular for running smaller stores out of business, and their jingle might seem to be brainwashing Nanako.
+Especially considering four of the first five victims are kids set to inherit small family-owned businesses in Inaba, one might start suspecting Junes is behind the plot somehow, or even suspect Yosuke because of this.
 The fact that it doesn't get brought up in dialogue options might make some of Genre Savvy players even more suspicious.
 In truth, it is completely irrelevant.

 Remonstrating With A Gun: Yosuke does a variant of this early in the game.
 After offering the main character a choice between a long sword and a dagger, Yosuke gets it into his head that he should use both, and tries a few moves.
 A cop sees him, and moves in to arrest Yosuke.
 Yosuke tries to explain himself, while still flailing about with his weapons.
 He and the main character end up being arrested.